erajabzadeh/nest-x-ray/README.md

       ...
     }
     ```
-  - Unprocessable messages will not be acknowledged (and not moved to a DLQ, mainly to keep the implementation simple).
   - `(deviceId, time)` tuples are uniqe.
-If a message for an existing `(deviceId, time)` tuple is received, db values will be updated with the latest received values.
+If a message for an existing `(deviceId, time)` tuple is received, db values will be replaced with the latest received values.
+  - Message are valid according to the pre-defined format.
+Unprocessable messages (with a missing time value for example) won't be acknowledged or rejected.

 ### Pre-requisites